 Photo courtesy: Rex roof

-Raw jicama has sweet succulent apple like fruity taste.
-In many parts of Mexico, fresh tubers are cut into cubes/sticks and sprinkled with lime juice, salt and dressed with olive oil and paprika or ground chilli pepper and enjoyed!
+Raw jicama has sweet, succulent apple like fruity taste.
+In many parts of Mexico, fresh tubers are cut into cubes/sticks and sprinkled with lime juice, salt and dressed with olive oil and paprika or ground chili pepper and enjoyed!

-Outside of the American continent, this tuber is among the popular starch root in many south and southeast region.
-In Malaysia, where it is known as bengkoang, fresh young tubers are sliced and eaten with other fruits like pineapple, apple, raw mango, sweet potato…etc, in rujak.
+Outside of the American continent, this tuber is among the popular starch root in many south and the southeast region.
+In Malaysia, where it is known as bengkoang, fresh young tubers are sliced and eaten with other fruits like pineapple, apple, raw mango, sweet potato, etc, in rujak.

-In Indonesia, they are served with much like Malayan salad but with added rujak sauce made from palm sugar, tamarind, shrimp paste, chili peppers, and sautéed peanut paste.
-Also, as a rujak tumbuk, wherein all the above-mentioned ingredients ground in a wooden mortar and served in a banana leaf.
+In Indonesia, they served with much like Malayan salad but with added rujak sauce made from palm sugar, tamarind, shrimp paste, chili peppers, and sautéed peanut paste.
+Also, as a rujak tumbuk, wherein all the ingredients mentioned above ground in a wooden mortar and served on a banana leaf.